 In the realm of research, our efforts have been widely recognised.
 Four manuscripts have been accepted into the Australian Nursing and Midwifery Journal, covering diverse topics from maternity emergency programs and water immersion in labour and birth, to the use of 3D animation in midwifery education.
 This recognition is a testament to our team’s dedication to advancing healthcare education and practice.

 Further highlighting our expertise, Dr Kirsty McLeod presented “A Nursing Tool to Improve the Flow and Safety of Patients Receiving a Lumbar Puncture” at the International Forum on Quality and Safety in Healthcare in Melbourne.
 Kirsty’s work didn’t stop there; she was also the lead investigator on a Metro North SWIFT Grant, winning $14,902 for a project aimed at “Implementing a Lumbar Puncture Nursing Assessment Tool to Support Clinical Practice and Improve Patient Care”.
-Her participation as one of only three presenters at the Emerging Researchers and Practitioners in Human Factors in Healthcare webinar further underscores our organization’s influence in the international healthcare community.
+Her participation as one of only three presenters at the Emerging Researchers and Practitioners in Human Factors in Healthcare webinar further underscores our organisation’s influence in the international healthcare community.

 Complementing these achievements, Dr Mia McLanders has been at the forefront of engraining research into our mission.
 As a Chief Investigator, she played a pivotal role in winning a $2.8M MRFF grant for “Genetic Testing for Polygenic Risk: Developing Education Resources for Healthcare Professionals and Risk Communication Aids for Patients”.
 Her leadership in securing a $25,000 Metro North SWIFT Grant for “Securing Endotracheal Tubes Safely and Accurately in Tiny Patients” and co-authoring an award-winning abstract at the Australasian Neurosciences Nurse Association Conference for “The development and Implementation of the Adult Neurological Early Warning Tool” further demonstrates our commitment to advancing healthcare through research into practice.